skincarejen19/skincarejen19/README.md

 - 👋 Hi, I’m @skincarejen19
 - 👀 I’m interested in ...
+Blockchain, crypto, DeFi, protocols, and lots more but I'm still brand new at all this stuff. ❤️
 - 🌱 I’m currently learning ...
 Here to learn everything
 - 💞️ I’m looking to collaborate on ...
 Instagram or Facebook
 - 📫 How to reach me ... threejsautosales@gmail.com